Yandex Cloud

 gRPC API

-To view operations with all Managed Service for PostgreSQL clusters, in the left-hand panel, select Operations.
-In the list that opens, you will also see operations with the resources that were deleted.
+To view operations with all Managed Service for PostgreSQL clusters, select Operations in the left-hand panel.
+In the list that opens, you will also see operations for the deleted resources.

-You can get a list of operations for a cluster:
+You can get a list of operations for a cluster as follows:

 1. In the management console, open the folder with the cluster.